Program Cost May Be Reimbursed by Your HSA, HRA or FSA 🎉

 Many people have been asking:

-• Are there risks of using marijuana while on naltrexone?
-I am going to share my personal experience with this.
+- Are there risks of using marijuana while on naltrexone?
+(I am going to share my personal experience with this.)

 Will naltrexone work in the same way it does for alcohol, for marijuana use disorder?

 In short the answer is yes – one study showed that targeted naltrexone can decrease an individual's use of marijuana in a similar way it does alcohol.
-Here's some of the discoveries made in this study:

 A couple of things I found interesting about this study: